Your Guide to Using a SWOT Analysis for Your Business

 Once you’ve created the grid, you need to fill in every quadrant.
-If you’re struggling to do that, you can try answering these questions:
+The quadrants should answer the following questions:

 - What are you good at?

-- Which of your services or skills do you consider unique?
+- Which of your services and skills do you consider unique?

-- What past experiences can move you towards your goals?
+- What past experiences can bring you towards your goals?